Huawei/containerops/README.md

 ### Concept - Workflow

-Usually, we define different stages in the DevOps orchestration.
-The stage is the phase of DevOps workflow, and the developer could define any number of the stage according to organizational structure, project property, programming language, other factors.
-How define stage is a philosophy, you should define follow the best practices in DevOps.
+Usually, We define different stages in the DevOps orchestration.
+The stage is the phase of DevOps workflow, and the developer could define any amounts of the stages according to organization structure, project property, programming language, other factors.
+How to define stages is a philosophy, you should define them follow the best practices in DevOps.

-The ContainerOps define any task on stage named action.
-The action links the component or a service.
-All tasks of stage execute at the same time, and the events deliver to actions of another stage.
+The ContainerOps defines any task on stages as action.
+The action links the Components or Services.
+All tasks of the same stage execute at the same time, and the events are delivered to the actions of subsequent stage.

 ![Workflow Running](docs/images/workflow-running.gif)

 ### ContainerOps VS. Jenkins

-Jenkins need shell scripts and dependencies, and the developer should maintain the pipeline of jobs.
-The component of ContainerOps is easily maintaining.
+Jenkins needs shell scripts and dependencies, and the developer should maintain the pipeline of jobs.
+The Component of ContainerOps is easily maintained.

 ### ContainerOps VS. Travis CI And Other Hosted Offering